danielVelazquez96/EnglishLotery/README.md

 - Deploy the progam on internet
 - Deploy the appi created (https://github.com/danielVelazquez96/EnglisLoteryBackend)
--The users can personalize their own lotery uploading their images and titles.
+- The users can personalize their own lotery uploading their images and titles.